 The physicians and staff at the Kaufman Eye Institute take great pride in helping less fortunate countries receive the eye care that is much needed.
 Click here to learn about our most recent medical mission.

-Glaucoma is the second leading cause of blindness.
-Sometimes called the silent thief of sight, glaucoma can damage your vision so gradually you don't notice any loss of vision until the disease has reached an advanced stage.
-The symptoms of glaucoma usually go unnoticed because there is no pain until the disease has reached it’s full potential and has completely damaged the optic nerve and a loss of vision has occurred.
+Glaucoma is among the leading causes of blindness in the United States.
+Sometimes called the silent thief of sight, glaucoma can damage vision so gradually you may not notice any loss of vision until the disease has reached an advanced stage.
+Glaucoma can go unnoticed because there is usually no pain until the disease has reached it’s full potential and has completely damaged the optic nerve and a irreversible loss of vision has occurred.

-Glaucoma is an eye condition that develops when too much fluid pressure builds up inside of the eye.
-The fluid is called the aqueous fluid.
-This increase in pressure of the aqueous fluid, called intraocular pressure, can damage the optic nerve, which transmits images to the brain.
+Glaucoma is an eye disease that develops when too much fluid pressure builds up inside the eye.
+When the aqueous fluid builds up. there is an increase in intraocular pressure that can damage the optic nerve.
 If damage to the optic nerve from high eye pressure continues, glaucoma will cause loss of vision.
-Without treatment, glaucoma can cause total permanent blindness within a few years.
+Without treatment, glaucoma can cause total permanent damage and blindness within a few years.

-When the eye becomes damaged, the optic nerve fibers can be destroyed, making it hard for the optic nerve to send messages to the brain from the retina and this is how vision can be lost.
-There many types of glaucoma, but the two main categories are open angle glaucoma and closed angle glaucoma.
+There are two main categories of glaucoma, open angle glaucoma and closed angle glaucoma.
 The most common form is the open angle glaucoma.
-It is important to have routine eye exams because the open angle glaucoma is famous for not having any symptoms until the disease has reached its full potential which can lead to a loss of vision.
-An eye exam at Kaufman Eye Institute can detect the disease early, and the earlier detected it is, the better.
-While there is no cure for glaucoma, effective glaucoma treatments are available to keep the fluid in the eye from building pressure, which can protect the optic nerve from any further damage.
-Closed angle glaucoma is far less common but this form can grow much more rapidly than open angle glaucoma and can be much more painful.
+There is no cure for glaucoma but effective glaucoma treatments are available to keep the fluid in the eye from building pressure.
+This can protect the optic nerve from any further damage.
+Closed angle glaucoma is far less common but this form of glaucoma can progress much more rapidly and can be painful.

 In both forms of glaucoma, when the optic nerve fibers are damaged and tissue loss becomes significant, the peripheral vision is affected first.
 If not treated, blindness can occur.
 Other types of glaucoma include, primary open angle glaucoma, pseudoexfoliation glaucoma, pigmentary glaucoma, angle closure glaucoma, neovascular glaucoma, and angle recession glaucoma.

-Why glaucoma forms in some eyes rather than other eyes remains a mystery, but ophthalmologists believe that the disease is caused by an abnormality of the drainage system of the eye.
-The drainage system is referred to as the trabecular meshwork and it is located in the front of the eye where the cornea and the iris meet.
-The trabecular meshwork acts like a cleansing system for the eye, and is constantly draining eye fluid and without this working properly, the pressure can build up causing glaucoma optic nerve damage.
+Why glaucoma forms in some eyes rather than other eyes remains a mystery.
+Ophthalmologists believe that the disease is caused by an abnormality of the drainage system of the eye.
+The drainage system is referred to as the trabecular meshwork.
+It is located in the front of the eye where the cornea and the iris meet.
+The trabecular meshwork acts like a cleansing system for the eye, and is constantly draining eye fluid.
+Without this working properly, the pressure can build up causing permanent optic nerve damage.